“SAG-AFTRA Federal Credit Union is committed to keeping members informed and educated concerning identity theft, security and fraud prevention.”

 NCUA Warning Regarding Telephone Fraud: The National Credit Union Administration today warned consumers to beware of a new telephone fraud, known as "vishing" scheme, that is using the agency's name in an attempt to obtain personal financial information.
 Several credit union members have been contacted by an automated phone call claiming to be from NCUA and notifying consumers their debit cards have been compromised.
 The call then asks the receiver to follow prompts, which request personal information, including sensitive financial data and personal identification information.

 Anyone contacted by this so-called "vishing" scheme should immediately contact NCUA's Consumer Assistance Center Hotline at 800-755-1030 or by email at firstname.lastname@example.org to report the scam.
-Click here for more information regarding this notice on NCUA's website.
+Click here to visit the NCUA website regarding this notice.